 Once you get the timing down, the rhythm down and the melody down, you have to open up and learn how to improvise.
 Improvisation is one of the most advanced aspects of the art of music.
 Anybody who has been a musician for a long time understands that finding a good improvisational list is very difficult.
 Unless you're playing a composed uke solo, you will have to learn to improvise.

 The easiest way to learn improvisation is to practice.
 Practice doing a uke solo over songs that you like that you have on recordings.
 You can also practice doing fills-which are short, quick musical passages that punctuate the riffs that make up a song-if you're not ready to listen to yourself play a solo yet.

 If you're getting ready to try a ukulele solo with an ensemble, be sure of a few things.
 First, be sure you have either new strings or that your strings have been properly cleaned after each use.
 This prevents them from getting finger oil built up on them, which dampens the sound and makes the string sound dead.
 Make certain that you are tuned to the other instruments in the group.
 You'll notice an off key note much more when you are soloing.
 Also make sure that, if you're using amplification, you are not so loud that you're drowning out the other instruments when you solo.

-A ukulele solo can be a lot of fun for the player and for the audience.
+Soloing on the ukulele can be a lot of fun for the player and for the audience.
 Remember, however, that the ukulele solo is intended to be part of the song.
 If you find yourself soloing a bit too much, you might alienate your audience and, eventually, get on the nerves of your ensemble.Return to Home Page